ShayestehHS/drf-to-mkdoc/docs/customizing_endpoints.md

 The auto-authentication feature automatically generates authentication headers for endpoints that require authentication.
 This feature can be enabled/disabled and uses a configurable JavaScript function to generate header name and value.

+> ⚠️ **Security note:** Auto-auth is intended for local or staging documentation environments only.
+Never rely on it for production portals that expose real credentials or tokens—ship a production-ready auth experience instead.

 #### Configuration

 ```python